Rivalries, like friendships, involve a bond between characters that inexplicably draws them together while pushing them apart.

 Without a doubt, no contest, the rivalry between Hashirama and Madara is the most important rivalry in all of Naruto.

-3. Yor Briar and Fiona Frost (Spy X Family)
+3. Yor Forger and Fiona Frost (Spy X Family)

 The rivalry between Yor Forger (also known as Thorn Princess) and Fiona Frost (also known as Nightfall) is a fun element in Spy X Family.